 - Do you want to combine this with MFA (Multi-Factor Authentication) also?

 Data Leakage Prevention (DLP)

-Do you want to allow users to Share Data to external users or even copy the data to personal files?
+Do you want to allow users to Share Data with external users or even copy the data to personal files?

 - Do your devices meet the minimum requirements?